-The textbook used in this course is an affordable student workbook, available for purchase and consumable use or for use and return provided that the student does not write in it.
+The textbook used in this course is an affordable student workbook, available for purchase and consumable use or for use and return provided that the workbook comes back in new condition without writing.

 Mathematics 9 reviews the ideas introduced in Mathematics 8 and lays the foundation for more advanced study of mathematics in grades 10, 11 and 12.
 The major topics presented in the course are: